wurunduk/crashday-center/source/_posts/paint-net-tips-and-tricks.md

 ![](/media/a-mask-in-progr.png)

-As for Settings go, you'll be using the Invert Mask option sometimes aswell, since you may mix up what black and white stands for occasionally, and this is an easy way to fix it without needing to go back to the original image.
+As for Settings go, you'll be using the Invert Mask option sometimes aswell, since you could occasionally mix up what black and white stands for, and this is an easy way to fix it without needing to go back to the original image.

 ![](/media/a-mask-invert.png)

-## Applying to liveries
+### Applying Alpha Mask to liveries

 So how do you use this for liveries?
 Well, you can only get the body texture onto the livery by using the technique above, which includes flattening the layers, getting rid of the livery's transparency in the process, which means no paintable parts ingame.